cose-wg/CBOR-certificates/draft-ietf-cose-cbor-encoded-cert.md

    ExtValueCDP = [ + DistributionPointName ]
 ~~~~~~~~~~~

 * certificatePolicies.
-If each PolicyInformation contains at most one PolicyQualifierInfo, where all present policyQualifierId are of type id-qt-cps and all present qualifiers are of type cPSuri, the extension value can be CBOR encoded.
+If noticeRef is not used and any explicitText are encoded as UTF8String, the extension value can be CBOR encoded.
 OIDs registered in {{CP}} are encoded as an int.
+The policyQualifierId is encoded as an CBOR int (1 for csp and 2 for unotice).

 ~~~~~~~~~~~
+PolicyQualifierInfos = [+ ( qualifierId: 1 / 2, qualifier: text )]
-   ExtValueCP = [ + ( CertPolicyId: oid / int, ?
-CPSuri: text ) ]
+ExtValueCP = [ + ( policyId: oid / int, ?
+PolicyQualifierInfos ) ]
 ~~~~~~~~~~~

 * authorityKeyIdentifier.
 If the authority key identifier contains all of keyIdentifier, certIssuer, and certSerialNumber or if only keyIdentifier is present the extension value can be CBOR encoded.
 If all three are present a CBOR array is used, if only keyIdentifier is present a CBOR byte string is used.